 Mississippi's recreational Red Snapper electronic reporting system, Tails n' Scales was updated for use in the 2020 season.
 Under amendment 50c passed by the Gulf of Mexico Fisheries Management Council, Mississippi managed the 2020 recreational Red Snapper season in state and federal waters.
-The state charter for-hire and private recreational components were managed together this year with a season opening date of May 22nd.
+The state charter for-hire and private recreational components were managed together this year with a season opening date of May 22nd and closing date of July 5th with a one-day re-opening on September 5th.
 The federal for-hire season was 62 days, although vessels with federal reef fish permits were not included under amendment 50c.
-Mississippi's total annual quota is 151,584 pounds for both the private recreational and state charter for-hire components.
+Mississippi's total annual quota for the 2020 season was 151,584 pounds for both the private recreational and state charter for-hire components.
+The Tails n' Scales reporting system began offseason maintenance and updates for use in 2021.